PrinceTegaton/MemberLite-EF6/README.md

 Simple and flexible asp.net membership system with C#, Entity Framework 6 and FormsAuthentication

 By default Microsoft ASP.NET FormsAuthentication provides you with Owin Authentication classes using Entity Framework, but sometimes it gets so clumsy and hard to customize for beginners and even pros.
 MemberLite-EF6 is a lightweight system that is easy to use and highly customizable with codes for all setups.
-It provides the basics of FormsAuthentication and can easily be incorporated into existing apps and database.
+It takes you behind the scene for effective control of the process.
+MemberLite provides the basics of FormsAuthentication and can easily be incorporated into existing apps and database.
 Some core features includes;
 * Signup
 * Signin
 * Send email verification with HTML template